 There are at least three ways to track home water usage between monthly bills and without trying to decipher the city’s whole-house water monitor in your yard: online, wireless and with single-device gadgets.

-New York City recently became the largest city in the world to offer online water tracking.
-It is part of the city’s shift to the equivalent of a smart grid for water.
+New York City was the first major city in the world to offer online water tracking, as part of the city’s shift to the equivalent of a smart grid for water.

 Utility officials have traditionally read water meters manually, sometimes as infrequently as four times per year.
 Of course, sending out meter readers is expensive and inefficient.
 It also means water bills may be based on estimates and subject to human error.

-Like the smart electric grid, the new NYC water system instead uses digital meters that transmit information to utility providers and homeowners.
+Like the smart electric grid, the current NYC water system instead uses digital meters that transmit information to utility providers and homeowners.
 City officials hope homeowners will reduce their usage once they can track it in real time.
-For example, they can see the difference in daily consumption after taking shorter showers.
+For example, they'll be able to see the difference in daily consumption after taking shorter showers.

 Wireless Water Monitoring